Get DynamoDB table details

-The getDynamoDBTableDetails extension retrieves an item from an Amazon DynamoDB table from inside a Virtuoso journey.
+The getDynamoDBTableDetails extension retrieves a matching item from an Amazon DynamoDB table from inside a Virtuoso journey.

-This is useful when your test needs to fetch database values from DynamoDB and reuse the returned item in later journey steps.
+This is useful when your test needs to fetch database values from DynamoDB and reuse the returned item in later journey steps, validations, or API-driven test flows.

 Parameters: